assembler-institute/sass-clone-instagram/README.md

  What is SASS?
 What does SASS stand for?
   >Is an extension of CSS that enables you to use things like variables, nested rules, inline imports and more.
 It also helps to keep things organised and allows you to create style sheets faster
+  >
  What is a CSS pre-processor?
   >CSS preprocessors are scripting languages that extend the default capabilities of CSS.
 They enable us to use logic in our CSS code, such as variables, nesting, inheritance, mixins, functions, and mathematical operations.
-CSS preprocessors make it easy to automate repetitive tasks
+CSS preprocessors make it easy to automate repetitive tasks.
+  >
  What does a pre-processor have to do with SASS?
   >Processes the information and compiles it before sending it to the CSS reader.
+  >
  Why use SASS?
   > -It offers variables for whatever you want
     -It's CSS syntax friendly
     -It uses nested syntax
     -It includes mixins
-    -If you know SASS, you can customize Bootstrap 4 SASS has disadvantages?
+    -If you know SASS, you can customize Bootstrap 4.
+  >
+ SASS has disadvantages?
 Which are?
   > -Using Sass may cause losing benefits of browser's built-in element inspector.
     -Code has to be compiled.
     -Difficult Troubleshooting.
     -The developer must have enough time to learn new features present in this preprocessor before using it.
+  >
  What is a SASS Variable?
 Explain why are useful
   >A variable allows you to store a value or a set of values, and to reuse these variables throughout your SASS files as many times you want and wherever you want.
  Explain the SASS variables property with an example.